 What to Expect at Your First Speech Pathologist Job

-You’ve done it.
-You completed speech pathology graduate school, clinical training and more — now you’re gearing up for your first speech pathology job.
-Whether you’re heading into your clinical fellowship or your first job as a licensed speech pathologist, there are some things you should prepare for in a speech pathologist job.
+You've done it.
+You completed speech pathology graduate school, clinical training, and more — now you're gearing up for your first speech pathology job.
+Whether you're heading into your clinical fellowship or your first job as a licensed speech pathologist, there are some things you should prepare for.

 SLP Clinical Fellowship as Your First Speech Pathologist Job

-The clinical fellowship usually occurs at the end of speech pathology school.
+The clinical fellowship begins after you complete the required graduate-level coursework in your speech pathology program.
 This part of the Master of Speech Pathology experience allows you to become a speech pathologist while working with a mentor.
 It creates a space where you can develop your skills so you no longer require supervision.
-During the fellowship, you will be able to use the knowledge and skills you learned during your academic studies in a working therapy practice while getting paid.
+During the fellowship, you will be able to apply the knowledge and skills you gained in your academic studies in a working therapy practice.
+Many CF roles are paid employment positions, but pay, benefits, and employment structure vary by setting and employer.

 Selecting the best clinical fellowship for you is similar to finding your dream job.
-Clinical fellowships differ from place to place, and it is up to you to find the fellowship that best fits with what you need and meets your goals.
+Clinical fellowships vary by location, and it is up to you to find the fellowship that best fits your needs and goals.
 Consider the following factors when deciding on a fellowship:

-• Whether the fellowship meets the requirements for state licensure or CCC-SLP certification.
+- Whether the fellowship meets the requirements for your state license, any required provisional or temporary license, payer rules, and CCC-SLP certification.

-• Is there a possibility you could become permanently employed by the practice once you have completed your fellowship?
+- Is it possible you could become permanently employed by the practice once you have completed your fellowship?

-• The clients you will be working with.
-While the minimum requirement for the fellowship is 1,260 hours, consider that you will need enough time to see your client(s) through their therapy process, if possible.
+- The clients you will be working with.
+While the minimum requirement for the ASHA clinical fellowship is 1,260 hours, consider that you will need enough time to see your client(s) through their therapy process, if possible.

 What You Need to Know Before Your First Day as a Speech Pathologist

-During your first speech pathologist job, you will transition from being a student to a working professional.
-Several things should be taken into consideration before your first day at your new speech pathology career.
+During your first job as a speech pathologist, you will transition from being a student to a working professional.
+Several things should be considered before your first day in your new speech pathology career.

 Dress code

-Some workspaces could require business or business-casual attire, while others are more laid back.
+Some workspaces may require business or business-casual attire, while others are more laid-back.
 Find out about the dress code before your first day.
 This is especially important when you will be working with children.

 How to Get the Most Out of Your First Speech Pathology Job